-APPLICATION DEADLINE: MARCH 1, 2004
+APPLICATION DEADLINE: MARCH 1, 2005

-The Department of Pediatrics is pleased to offer the following research project(s) for the summer of 2004.
+The Department of Pediatrics is pleased to offer the following research project for the summer of 2005.
 Interested students are urged to contact the faculty member(s) directing the project that most interests them.
-By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be, and if possible, develop a timetable for the twelve-week research period.
+By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be and if possible, develop a timetable for the twelve-week research period.

-Metabolism of Arginine via the Arginase Pathway and Lysophospholipid Receptors in Asthma Professor Nives Zimmermann CHMC (513) 636-3887 FAX: (513) 636-3310 E-Mail: zimm0@cchmc.org
+Main interest of the laboratory is broadly focused on deciphering mechanisms of allergic diseases, primarily asthma.
+Professor Nives Zimmerman CCHMC 3333 Burnet Avenue (513)636-3887 FAX: (513)636-3310 E-Mail: zimmn0@cchmc.org